hugopuybareau/Web-Scraping_NLP-Fine-Tuning/README.md

 # **Tech News Generation Project**

-This project aims to scrape tech news headlines from multiple websites, process the data, and fine-tune a BART (Bidirectional and Auto-Regressive Transformers) model to automatically generate full articles in French based on the scraped headlines.
+This project aims to scrape tech news headlines from multiple websites, process the data, and fine-tune a BART (Bidirectional and Auto-Regressive Transformers) model to automatically generate full articles in English based on the scraped headlines.

 ## **Project Objectives**

-The main goal of this project is to develop an automated system that generates full tech articles in French based on headlines scraped from various news sources.
+The main goal of this project is to develop an automated system that generates full tech articles based on headlines scraped from the Financial Times.
 To achieve this, I utilized Natural Language Processing (NLP) techniques, including model fine-tuning with datasets constructed from real-world news articles.

 ## **Main Steps**

 ### 1. **Data Collection and Scraping**

-Data was collected by scraping tech news headlines and articles from various sources using tools such as `newspaper3k`.
+Data was collected by scraping tech news headlines and articles from various sources using tools such as `newspaper3k` and `BeautifulSoup`.
 Key steps included:
+- **Scraping**: Sraping the titles of premium FinancialTimes articles.
+We aim at generating their content using AI.
-- **Scraping**: Automated collection of headlines and URLs from multiple tech news websites.
+- **Scraping for a dataset build**: Automated collection of headlines and URLs from multiple tech news websites.
 - **Content Extraction**: Using the `newspaper3k` library to extract full-text content from the URLs.
+We will use this content to train our BART model so that he can reproduct the FinancialTimes articles.
 - **Data Cleaning**: Filtering and cleaning the scraped content to ensure completeness.

 ### 2. **Data Preprocessing**